T-mclennan/Chess-960/README.md

     - React Router Dom is used for client-side routing
     - Socket.io is used as websocket for gameplay and player display in lobby

+    Game Tools:
+    -[Chess.js](https://github.com/jhlywa/chess.js) is used for move validation
+    -[Chessboard.jsx](https://github.com/willb335/chessboardjsx) is used for the game board

 # Authentication:

 # Lobby: